Upcoming events

 It will be chaired by Mr Justice David Williams in his capacity as Chair of the Family Justice Council Experts Committee.

 The Schwartz round will be facilitated by Dr Nicola Cosgrave, Honorary Consultant Clinical Psychologist, South London and Maudsley NHS Trust, and Dr Laura Golding, Schwartz Rounds Mentor/Associate, The Point of Care Foundation.
 A panel of 2-3 storytellers will share their story on the theme above.
+The Schwartz Round will be a confidential space in which individuals’ identities are protected.
+We ask that you do not take notes of the stories shared, and recording is not permitted.

 To register to attend the event please complete the following form: Registration Form.
 Please note that there are limited spaces.